eri-gon/RecipeProject/README.md

 ---

 ## Framing a Prediction Problem
 Time is of the essence and I want to be able to predict how long a recipe would take.
 To do this, I will be creating a multiclass classification problem.
 Each recipe has already been given a `'min_category'` that was derived from how many minutes the recipe took.
 I did a 0.8 to 0.2 training test split.
+I used accuracy as the metric to evaluate my model, because I am only interested in the overall correctness of my model, and not interested in the recall nor percision.

 ---

 ## Baseline Model
+I used a random forest classifier with max_depth of 3 and 100 trees.
+I used two columns to make features for the model.
+First, I one hot encoded submitted_past_2013.
+Second, I used Countvectorizer to transform tags into features.
+I used these features, because I noticed that there was a difference between recipes submitted past and before 2013.
+I used tags, because there are many tags that can be used to determine the time category of each recipe.
+Tags such as 'easy', 'oven' and '60-min-or-less'.

+After fitting the model, the accuracy score was [BLANK]

 ---

 ## Final Model
+In my final model, I added two extra features, n_steps and n_ingredients.
+Furthermore, I used grid search to optimize the max_depth with depth 3,15,19,23,27.
+The main reason I chose these hyperparameters was because my choice of Countvectorizing each recipe tag was extremely time consuming as it created over 800 features.
+Using any tree depth greater than 20 made my computer struggle.

+My final model used a tree depth of 27.
+The accuracy of the model increased to [BLANK]

 ---

 ## Fairness Analysis
+I wondered if there was a difference in accuracy between my models predictions on recipes before and after 2013.

+Group X represents recipes posted after 2013.
+Group Y represents recipes posted before 2013.

+*Null hypothesis:* The model is fair.
+The accuracy is the same for both groups.

+*Alternative hypothesis:* The model is unfair.
+The accuracy for predicting the groups are different.

+*Significance level:* 0.05

+<iframe
+  src="assets/fair.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After performing the permutation test, we get a p-value of [blank], meaning we fail to reject the null hypothesis.
+This shows that My final model does not have biased accuracy for recipes before nor after 2013.

 ---